The fire alarm blared. Then the gunshots began

 A boy told WPLG he heard shots about 20 minutes before the end of school.
 Everyone headed outside to their appointed meeting areas.

 "At 2:19 p.m.
-I heard shots.
+I heard shots (others say the alarm and shots came later).
 We ran outside.
 No one knew anything that was happening because the fire alarm already went off that day in second period.
 So (during the afternoon alarm) everyone was messing around.
 Once we heard (the shooting) we were running outside.
 We were going in our zones; we have certain zones that we have to be in.
 I started hearing like six gunshots like far away, but I could still hear them clear as day.
 And as soon as that ended, I told everyone we gotta go.
 We gotta run."

 Sounded like firecrackers